whoisandy/react-rangeslider/README.md

 ```

-## Usage
+## Getting Started
-React-Rangeslider is bundled with a single slider component.
-By default, basic styles are applied, but can be overridden depending on your design requirements.
+React-Rangeslider is bundled with a slider component & default styles which can be overridden depending on your design requirements.

 With a module bundler like webpack that supports either CommonJS or ES2015 modules, use as you would anything else: